ahmedabougabal/CppSolvingDataStructuresAssignments/README.md

 - it is a level where all possible nodes exist.

 ![alt text](image-1.png)
 4 levels but its maximum number of edges is 3 (height is 3).

+## complete binary tree
+it is a tree where all levels are complete but the last one isnot complete (missing nodes) where (only a few nodes from the right will be missing) or only nodes from the left will be existing.

+### a perfect binary tree is a complete tree / full tree.
 ---

 <div align="center" style="background-color: #f9f9f9; padding: 15px; border-radius: 10px; border: 1px solid #e1e4e8;">